Hellmy/bluetooth-darkice-icecast/README.md

 - Audio source on audio in

 # Config
-Adapt the darkice-stop.sh to your icecast-darkice stream name, given in darkice.cfg
+Adapt the darkice-stop.sh to your icecast-darkice stream name, given in darkice.cfg and copy the darkice.cfg to /et/darkice.cfg

+# Usage
+Start darkice.sh in any detachable mode, e.g. with screen =)